TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/UnitTests/Index.rst

 Conventions for unit tests
 """"""""""""""""""""""""""

+Unit tests should be as concise as possible.
+Since the :code:`setUp()` and :code:`tearDown()` methods always have the same responsibility, these methods do *not* need a documentation block.

-Since unit tests should be as concise as possible and since they never return anything, they do not need an :code:`@return` tag.
+Since unit tests never return anything, they do not need an :code:`@return` tag.